Charter booking terms and conditions:

 Management does not accept any liability to any personnel or anything they bring on board the vessel either on their person or with them.
 Charterers accept these risks, however small and agree to not making any claims on yacht management, their employees or any other person associated with the vessel as a condition of hiring the vessel.

-Damage: The charterer is responsible for all damage caused by guests on their cruise.
+Damage: The charterer is responsible for all damage caused by guests on their cruise and any expenses towards fixing this damage will be passed on to the organiser.
 This includes but is not limited to:

-- Damage to the boat with cigarette butts or ash
+- Damage to the boat or its accessories with cigarette butts or ash

-- Breaking the marine toilet (e.g. blocking it up by flushing tampons, bottle caps and excessive toilet paper until it overflows).
-This is the most common damage and costs around $500 and upwards to fix.
+- Breaking the marine toilet (e.g. blocking it up by flushing tampons, sanitary pads, wipes [there is no such a thing as flushable wipes for marine toilets], bottle caps, vomit, lemon wedges, and excessive toilet paper will break down the macerators in the marine toilets).
+This is the most common damage and costs around $1500 and upwards to fix.

-- Scratching / Marking the boat (e.g. with pens, shoes or belts etc.)
+- Scratching / Marking the boat (e.g. with pens, shoes or belts, studded clothing etc.)

 - Excessive mess e.g. created through food fights, champagne showers or generally.
-Vomit on the yacht is not considered reasonable cleaning.
-Should any of the aforementioned occur you will incur costs from $100 depending on the severity which will be payable before departing the yacht or be taken from any bond held.
+Vomit on the boat is not considered reasonable cleaning.
+Should any of the aforementioned occur you will incur costs from $150 upwards depending on the severity which will be payable before departing the vessel or be taken from any bond held.
 If someone is feeling sick they should inform a crew member at the earliest opportunity who can assist.

 Note: Costs will be charged to the Charterer’s Credit Card or bond, if held.
 Any excess charges will be payable prior to leaving the yacht.